Winner of the Book-of-the-Year Award for 2009 from the Conference on Christianity and Literature

 James Kearney engages with recent work in the history of the book and the history of religion to investigate the crisis of the book occasioned by the Reformation's simultaneous faith in text and distrust of material forms.
 Drawing in a wide range of topics—from humanism and hermeneutics to secularization and enlightenment, from iconoclasm and anti-Semitism to barbarism and fetishism—and looking to a range of texts—including Erasmus's Jerome, Spenser's Faerie Queene, and Shakespeare's Tempest—The Incarnate Text tells the story of how this crisis of the book helped to change the way the modern world apprehends both texts and things.

-James Kearney teaches English at the University of California, Santa Barbara.
+James Kearney is Associate Professor of English at the University of California, Santa Barbara.